Computer Vision for Autonomous Vehicles: Problems, Datasets and State of the Art: Ego-Motion Estimation

+Omnidirectional cameras discussed in \secref{sec:calibration_omnidirectional_cam} enable feature-based approaches that extract and match interest points from all around the car.
+The increased field of view makes the visual odometry problem more constrained and consequently allows for more accurate visual odometry. \citet{Scaramuzza2008TR} exploit this observation and estimate the ego-motion of the vehicle relative to the road from a single, central omnidirectional camera using a homography-based tracker for the ground plane and an appearance-based tracker for the rotation of the vehicle.

+\boldparagraph{3D-to-2D Matching} If stereo or RGB-D information is available, a simple solution to the visual odometry problem is to project 3D features from one image into the other view and optimize for the pose by minimizing reprojection errors.
+Following this idea, \citet{Geiger2011IV} present a real-time visual odometry and sparse 3D reconstruction method.
+They detect sparse features in stereo images using blob and corner detectors and estimate the vehicle's ego-motion by minimizing the reprojection error of the projected 3D features.
+In addition, they propose a real-time stereo reconstruction algorithm \cite{Geiger2010ACCV} and fuse disparity maps over time into a coherent city-scale 3D reconstruction.

-\boldparagraph{3D-to-3D Matching} When dealing with 3D correspondences (3D-to-3D), the transformation can be obtained by aligning the two sets of 3D features.
-In case of visual odometry the extracted features from images are projected into 3D using depth whereas LiDAR-based approaches such as \cite{Zhang2014RSS,Zhang2015ICRA} directly obtain the 3D points from the sensor.
-The triangulated 3D points from stereo will exhibit a large anisotropic uncertainty due to the small baseline and the quadratic increase of errors \wrt distance.
-Thus it is more natural to minimize reprojection errors in the images where error statistics can be approximated more easily while laser-based approaches do not suffer from this problem and thus can be optimized more easily in 3D space.
+\boldparagraph{3D-to-3D Matching} When dealing with 3D correspondences (3D-to-3D), the relative transformation between two time steps can be obtained by aligning the two sets of 3D features, for instance, using the iterative closest point (ICP) algorithm \cite{Besl1992PAMI}.
+In visual odometry, the features extracted from images are projected into 3D using depth, whereas LiDAR-based approaches such as \citet{Zhang2014RSS,Zhang2015ICRA} directly obtain the 3D points from the sensor.
+However, the triangulated 3D points from stereo will exhibit a large anisotropic uncertainty due to the small baseline and the quadratic increase of errors \wrt distance.
+Thus it is more natural to minimize reprojection errors in the images where error statistics can be approximated more easily.
+Laser-based approaches do not suffer from this problem and thus typically optimize in 3D space.